 Last day of Beijing conference.
 To the room at 08h15 to check out the equipment there.
 My talk 09h00 - 09h30 Room B. Small audience, but time for the talk and a demo, I thought it was OK.
 Lunch included fried duck, with onions and pancakes, I'm glad I've had some before I leave.
 Afternoon talk on Confucius's legacy to education, I may pick up some useful quotes.
 Closing ceremony 16h00 with "best paper awards", thanks to everyone, much plugging of next year at Chiba near Tokyo Japan.
 Started packing, the conference proceedings in 2 volumes weigh a ton!

 This was a trip organised by ex-student Bill Lou.
-He had been a major in the Taiwanese army, and arranged an invitation for me to set up the Ceilidh computer marking system at the Naational Military Defence College NMDC there, and help them convert it to work in Mandarin.
+He had been a major in the Taiwanese army, and arranged an invitation for me to set up the Ceilidh computer learning and marking system at the National Military Defence College NMDC there, and help them convert it to work in Mandarin.

 Sunday 6th December 1998

 I flew in from Singapore, and was met at the airport by Bill Lou and programmer Wendy.
 We were driven by the chauffeur to the college, a 40 minutes drive.
-Everyone salutes you here, armed guards at the gate, soldiers lazing at the side of the road, everywhere.
+Everyone salutes you here, armed guards at the gate, soldiers lazing at the side of the road leap to attention, everywhere.
 I have my private servant "batman" David.
-I'm told that I have the rank of general, and I assume once a general, always a general.
-I will remember that. .
+I'm told that I have the rank of general, and I understand once a general, always a general.
+I will remember that.
 My week's program is all worked out already, very busy but that's OK.
 19h00 by my miliary chauffeur and car with Bill to town, we were dropped at a central store, up to their restaurant, and Julia and Teng were waiting.
 Happy greeting!
 The meal tonight was on them.
 Wonderful warm welcome, I delivered our and Fiona and Martin's presents, they gave us a set of 6 CDs of Chinese music (Reader's Digest!).
 Back to my "home" at the college at 22h00.
+My batman had prepared a bedtime snack.
 An endless stream of slaves came to cure the computer which they had installed in my room, which failed to work!.

 Monday 7th December 1998

 I was awoken at 06h00 by trumpet calls around the college, I suppose that's the military system.
 Breakfast was at 7.30, prepared by David (a cardboard mug of sweet milky tea plus a ham sandwich).
-My military chauddeur wanted to drive me to the computing centre on campus, but when I said I'd walk, he insisted on following me in the car in case I got tired.
+My military chauffeur wanted to drive me to the computing centre on campus, but when I said I'd walk, he insisted on following me in the car in case I got tired.
 I spent the morning with Wendy Lin from 08h30, helping with Ceilidh installation on their computer system.
 We cured her 2 main problems, student registration into the system and choosing a password now works, and compiling programs now works.
 After lunch at 14h25 I met Commandant 2-star General Shuai in his office.
-The at 15h00 they help a pompous meeting for a signing ceremony, we both signed a document to let them have Ceilidh (they already have it, it's free anyway), and to certify everlasting love and links between them and the University of Nottingham.
+Then at 15h00 they help a pompous meeting for a signing ceremony, we both signed a document to let them have Ceilidh (they already have it, it's free anyway), and to certify everlasting love and links between them and the University of Nottingham.
 I don't remember my university ever knowing about this link!
-Then my first talk, 1h00 duration, I think it went OK.
+Then my first talk, one hour duration, I think it went OK.
 My personal chauffeur drove 17h30 for 18h00 at an officers' club in the city, hosted by General Shuai, with senior people from the college, all the local generals, and staff from the department, for a 12 course dinner.
 I had to karaoke first, the only English song I recognised was "Danny Boy", but the words come up on the screen anyway!
 Lots of toasts, "Gambai" = "bottoms up", lots of local liquor.
-We have to toast each person individually, that's a lot of toasts and a lot of liquor.
-I quoted my Tang Dynasty poem as a thank you.
+We have to toast each person and empty the glass individually, that's a lot of toasts and a lot of liquor.
+I quoted my Tang dynasty poem by Wang Bo as a thank you, they were impressed.
 Stopped at a "Giant" bike shop on the way back, they are very cheap here, they had mine at 2/3 of my price, and an electric powered one (for Joy? £400, Giant and Chrysler joint project) and a better one than mine for £1350.
 Home 22h00.